-Integration of sustainability risks into investment decisions and likely impact of sustainability risks on performance
+Incorporating sustainability risks into investment decisions and likely impact of sustainability risks on performance

-1. As a financial market player, the management company is subject to Regulation (EU) 2019/2088 of 27 November 2019 on the publication of sustainability information in the financial services sector (or "SDFR Regulation").
+1. As a financial market participant, the management company is subject to Regulation (EU) 2019/2088 of 27 November 2019 on the publication of sustainability information in the financial services sector (or "SDFR Regulation").

-In this context, it has implemented a policy on integrating sustainability risks into its investment decision-making process.
+In this context, it has put in place a policy on integrating sustainability risks into its investment decisionmaking process.

-Sustainability risk refers to an event or situation in the environmental, social or governance field which, if any, could have a significant negative impact, whether real or potential, on the value of the investment.
+Sustainability risk refers to an environmental, social or governance event or situation that, if it occurs, could have a material negative impact, whether actual or potential, on the value of the investment.

 The sustainability risk policy focuses on the ten principles of the United Nations Global Compact ("UNGC") which defines the main areas of financial and non-financial risks: human rights, labour law, environment and anti-corruption.
-The management company uses service providers to identify companies with poor results in these areas and, if potential sustainability risks are identified, then perform its own controls.
+The management company uses service providers to identify companies with poor results in these areas and, if potential sustainability risks are identified, perform its own controls.
 As part of its strategy, the management company monitors sustainability risks on an ongoing basis.

 The management company acts in the best interests of investors.
-Over time, sustainability risks can influence the performance of UCIs through their investment in corporate, sector, regional and asset class issues.
-Although UCIs have their own management strategy, the management company aims to provide investors with competitive returns taking into account the risk profile.
-To achieve this, an indepth financial analysis and a comprehensive assessment of sustainability risks are carried out as part of a broader risk assessment for each UCI.
+Over time, sustainability risks can influence the performance of mutual funds through their investment in corporate, sector, regional and asset class issues.
+Although UCIs have their own management strategy, the management company's objective is to provide investors with competitive returns taking into account the risk profile.
+To achieve this, an in-depth financial analysis and a comprehensive assessment of sustainability risks are carried out as part of a broader risk assessment for each UCI.

-The sustainability risk policy is available on the management company's website: www.assetmanagement.hsbc.fr.
+The sustainability risk policy is available on the management company 's website: www.assetmanagement.hsbc.fr.

 2. Companies that adequately manage sustainability risks are better able to anticipate future sustainability risks and opportunities.
 This makes them strategically more resilient and therefore able to anticipate and adapt to long-term risks and opportunities.
-Similarly, when properly managed, sustainability risks may have a negative impact on the value of the underlying company or the competitiveness of the country issuing sovereign bonds.
-Sustainability risks can materialize in different forms for the companies or governments in which the UCIs invest, such as (i) a decline in turnover due to changes in consumer preferences, negative impacts on the workforce, social unrest, and a decline in production capacity; (ii) an increase in capital/operating costs; (iii) the depreciation and early release of existing assets; (iv) a loss of reputation due to fines and legal decisions and a loss of the right to exercise the activity; (v) the credit and market risk of sovereign bonds.
-All these risks may potentially impact the performance of UCIs.
+Similarly, when they are inadequately managed, sustainability risks may have a negative impact on the value of the underlying company or the competitiveness of the sovereign bond issuer country.
+Sustainability risks can materialise in various forms for the companies or governments in which the UCIs invest, such as (i) a decrease in turnover following a change in consumer preferences, negative impact on the workforce, social unrest and a decrease in production capacity; (ii) an increase in capital/operation costs; (III) impairment and early decommissioning of existing assets; (v) credit and market risk of sovereign bonds.
+All these risks may potentially impact the performance of the UCIs.

-The potential impact of sustainability risks on the performance of UCIs will also depend on the investments of these UCIs and the materiality of sustainability risks.
-The likelihood of sustainability risks occurring should be mitigated by their inclusion in the investment decision-making process.
-The potential impacts of sustainability risks on the performance of UCIs based on ESG criteria are further mitigated.
-However, there is no guarantee that these measures will completely mitigate or warn of the materialisation of sustainability risks on these UCIs.
-As a result, the likely impact on the performance of UCIs of a significant or potential decline in the value of an investment due to sustainability risk will therefore vary and depend on several factors.
+The potential impact of sustainability risks on the performance of UCIs will also depend on the investments of these UCIs and the materiality of the sustainability risks.
+The likelihood of sustainability risks occurring should be mitigated by their integration into the investment decision-making process.
+The potential impact of sustainability risks on the performance of UCIs based on ESG criteria is even more mitigated.
+However, there is no guarantee that these measures will fully mitigate or prevent the materialisation of sustainability risks on these UCIs.
+As a result, the likely impact on the performance of UCIs of a significant actual or potential decline in the value of an investment due to a sustainability risk will therefore vary and depends on several factors.